If you’ve been thinking of getting a Pug as your next dog, then you’ve probably asked yourself the all-important question:

-On top of this, you should invest in Omega-3 or fish oil, as this is amazing for their coat and will get it in the best quality.
-Alternatively, you can use Flax Seed oil, which basically has the same effect.
+On top of this, you should invest in Omega-3 or fish oil, as this is amazing for their coat, and you will get it in the best quality.
+Alternatively, you can use Flax Seed oil, which has the same effect.

 - Make sure they’re hydrated

 I can’t stress this enough but Pugs need plenty of water.
 Not only does this help control their temperature, but it also keeps their skin hydrated.

 This, in turn, means that hair follicles are stronger, and hair is generally healthier.
 A hydrated Pug will shed less.

 Another helpful solution is to groom your Pug outside.
 Doing this, and then cleaning up after, is one of the best ways to control how much hair ends up in the house.

 Realistically, choosing the right grooming spot is one of the best options for Pug hair fall treatment.

 Make sure to brush yourself down afterward, as Pug hair is great at getting stuck in clothes.